 Kessler Topaz Meltzer & Check, LLP Reminds Investors of Deadline for Securities Fraud Class Action Lawsuit Filed Against Plug Power Inc.

-/EIN News/ -- RADNOR, Pa., May 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP informs investors that the firm has filed a securities class action lawsuit against Plug Power Inc. (“Plug”) on behalf of investors who purchased or acquired Plug (NASDAQ: PLUG) common stock between August 9, 2022 and March 1, 2023, inclusive (the “Class Period”).
+RADNOR, Pa., May 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP informs investors that the firm has filed a securities class action lawsuit against Plug Power Inc. ("Plug") on behalf of investors who purchased or acquired Plug PLUG common stock between August 9, 2022 and March 1, 2023, inclusive (the "Class Period").
 This action, captioned Melton v.
 Plug Power Inc., et al., Case No. 1:23-cv-00409-MN, was filed in the United States District Court for the District of Delaware and is pending before the Honorable Maryellen Noreika.

 Important Deadline Reminder: Investors who purchased or otherwise acquired Plug common stock during the Class Period may, no later than June 12, 2023, move the Court to serve as lead plaintiff for the class.